APSfurizon/pretix-xpay/README.rst

 TODO
 ----
-- Do the TODO
+- ✅ Do the TODO
-- <del>Solve the generation of orderId</del>
+- ✅ Solve the generation of orderId
-- <del>Auto refresh the pending orders</del>
+- ✅ Auto refresh the pending orders
-- Fix parametrized translations raise `python not all arguments converted during string formatting`
+- ✅ Fix parametrized translations raise `python not all arguments converted during string formatting`
 - Test everything
-- messages.error()
+- ✅ messages.error()

 Flow chart